alphagov/publishing-e2e-tests/docs/troubleshooting.md

 difficult - particularly early in a test's introduction - therefore we have a [strategy](./writing-tests.md#dealing-with-flaky-tests) to deal with flaky tests.

+## Manually running containers

+- Run programs within containers using `docker-compose`:
+  `docker-compose run publishing-e2e-tests bundle exec rspec`
+- Get shell access to a given container: `docker-compose run specialist-frontend bash`
+- Kill the containers and move on with your life: `docker-compose down`

 ## Gotchas

 ### WEBrick server seems to stop responding